 Luis grew up in a time in Mexico when there was virtually no support for the arts and a career in music was very difficult.
 Despite the challenging environment, his curiosity-driven mind and relentless ambition have been crucial ingredients in his musical and personal development.
 He discovered his love for piano music at an early age, and his fascination with composition emerged through his interest in performing contemporary music.
 In 2012 he received a full scholarship to study at Brandon University in Manitoba where he earned his Bachelor of Music degree in Piano Performance and Master of Music degree in 2016 studying with Alexander Tselyakov.
 He subsequently obtained a Master of Music degree in Composition with Dr. Patrick Carrabré at Brandon University the following year.

-An eclectic musician, Luis has toured as a classical pianist, conducted the Brandon Community Orchestra, presented his academic research, and is a member of the Amarras Tango Quintet.
-He is pursuing doctoral studies at York University in Toronto with Randolph Peters.
+An eclectic musician, Luis has toured the Canadian Prairies as a classical pianist, taught composition at York University, conducted the Brandon Community Orchestra, presented his academic research at conferences around the world, and performed at bars with his tango quintet.